samerfarida/mcp-ssh-orchestrator/README.md

 > *"This is what infrastructure-as-code should have been.
 Declarative security for AI access."* - Platform Engineer

 > *"The structured audit logs make incident response so much easier."* - Security Engineer

+## Scope & Non-Goals

+- **Transport**: Ships strictly as an MCP stdio server.
+There is no HTTP API, webhook emitter, or background push agent.
+- **Support**: Community-driven open source only; no bundled professional services, training programs, or paid SLAs.
+- **UI surfaces**: No first-party dashboard.
+Operate it through MCP-aware clients (Cursor, Claude Desktop, etc.).
+- **Roadmap language**: Docs describe what exists in `src/mcp_ssh` today—deny-by-default policy, network allowlists, async tooling, and strict host key validation.
+Anything else is out of scope until implemented.

 ## Contributing